ObliviousHarmony/vscode-php-codesniffer/README.md

  }
  ```

-## Using in Containerized Development Environments
+## Using in Containerized Development Environments (`phpCodeSniffer.autoloadPHPCSIntegration`)

 If you are using a container for your development environment we would _strongly_ recommend using one of [VS Code's remote development extensions](https://code.visualstudio.com/docs/remote/remote-overview).
 However, if this is not possible, [we have provided a Composer package with the files required to integrate with PHPCS](./assets/phpcs-integration).
 You _must_ install these files alongside PHPCS (globally or per-project) in order for the extension to work properly.
-Once you have installed the package it will be used automatically instead of the files bundled with the extension.
+Once you have installed the package it will be used instead of the build-in integration when `phpCodeSniffer.autoloadPHPCSIntegration` is enabled.